BenjaminKobjolke/fman-favorites-windows/README.md

 `Set Favorite Dirctory Pair` - This command sets a left and right directory structure to save.

 `Set Shorten Directory` - This command asks the user for a shortener name and creates a new shortener to that directory.
+Access via command palette (`Shift+Cmd+P` or `Shift+Ctrl+P`) and type "Set Shorten Directory".

 `Remove Shortener Directory` - This command removes a shortener directory from the shortener list.
 It then expands the shortener in all the favorites that had that shortener.
+Access via command palette and type "Remove Shortener Directory".

 `Go to hot dir` - This command set the current panel to the directory store in the memory location specified in the dirNum argument.
 The default is 0.